Świętochłowice: History

 Initially, Świętochłowice was divided into two parts: the older Małe Świętochłowice (Little Świętochłowice) and newer Duże Świętochłowice (Big Świętochłowice), which date back to the 12th and 13th centuries, respectively.
 The oldest known mention of Świętochłowice comes from 1313, while the present-day district of Chropaczów was mentioned in 1295.
 Both settlements were located within the Duchy of Bytom of fragmented Poland and remained under the rule of the Piast dynasty until 1532, as part of the duchies of Bytom and Opole, before passing to the Kingdom of Bohemia.
 The village received Magdeburg rights at the turn of the 13th and 14th centuries.
 Until the end of the 17th century, the village of Świętochłowice was owned by the families of Świętochłowski, Paczyński, Kamieński, Rotter, Skall, Myszkowski and Guznar.

 In 1742 the settlement was annexed by Prussia and from 1871 to 1922 it was part of Germany.
 Both parts of Świętochłowice merged in 1790.
 In the 19th and first part of the 20th century the area rapidly industrialized (based on the numerous local resources, including coal and zinc), leading to the transformation of the village into an industrial settlement.
-In the early 20th century numerous Polish organizations were established there.
+In the early 20th century, numerous Polish organizations were established there.
 During the Silesian Uprisings the present-day districts Lipiny and Piaśniki were captured by the Polish insurgents in 1920.
 In the 1921 Upper Silesia plebiscite, in Świętochłowice 51.9% voted for Germany, while in Chropaczów 70.0% voted for Poland, and in Lipiny and Piaśniki combined 56.4% voted for Poland.
 In 1922 all named settlements were integrated with the re-established Polish state.
 In 1929 Zgoda became part of Świętochłowice as its new district.
 In 1939 Świętochłowice was granted city rights with effect from January 1, 1940, however, due to outbreak of World War II, the actual implementation of this law did not take place until 1947.

 In early September 1939, during the German invasion of Poland which started World War II, Świętochłowice was the site of Polish defense, also by the civilian population.
 Already on September 3–4, 1939, Wehrmacht and Freikorps troops murdered 10 Poles in Świętochłowice (see Nazi crimes against the Polish nation).
 Afterwards, the town was occupied by Germany.
 In 1943, the Germans established the Eintrachthütte concentration camp, a forced labour subcamp of the Auschwitz concentration camp.
 In early 1945 it was occupied by the Soviets, who established the Zgoda labour camp.

-After the war once again restored to Poland.
+After the war, Świętochłowice once again restored to Poland.
 In 1951 its city limits were extended with Chropaczów and Lipiny becoming new districts.

 Location

-Świętochłowice is situated the middle of a highly populated area of Upper Silesia and is part of the Upper Silesian Metropolitan Union, the largest urban center in Poland and one of the largest in Europe.
+Świętochłowice is situated in the middle of a highly populated area of Upper Silesia and is part of the Metropolis GZM, the largest urban center in Poland and one of the largest in Europe.